 - If not carefully maintained and sealed, wood countertops can harbor germs.

 This is a questionable choice for kitchen countertops.
 With wood being an organic material that does not mix well with water, most homeowners envision rotting, moldy wood that needs to be replaced after a few years of use.
 That vision is partly true: if you don't keep up on the constant maintenance, wood will rot quickly.
-Are you willing to take on the upkeep?Continue to 20 of 21 below.
+Are you willing to take on the upkeep?Continue to 19 of 20 below.

 Another unusual countertop surface is zinc—formed by applying zinc sheets over a base core material.
-Found fairly often in come bars and other commercial settings, zinc kitchen countertops are a rare sight.
+Found fairly often in bars and other commercial settings, zinc kitchen countertops are a rare sight.

 - Zinc makes an absolutely unique countertop—yours will be one-of-a-kind.